-Participants engage in internationalisation activities through certain designated sports.
-SEAs are generally placed in relevant departments or facilities of contracting organisations.
+Participants engaged in internationalisation activities.
+CIRs are placed mainly in international exchange departments or bureaus of contracting organisations.

-2) SEA duties are carried out as specified by the supervisor at individual contracting organisations.
+2) Duties

+CIR duties are carried out as specified by the supervisor at individual contracting organisations.
 The following is a general outline of duties, though they may vary from one contracting organisation to another.